Gexkill/sweng2/PP/src/index.md

 ## 5.1.
 Project risks

-  - requirements change:  requirements are changed by the committer.
+  - requirements change:  requirements are changed by the committee.
   - bad schedule: tasks previsions may be unrealistic.
-  - regulatory changes: contry may change it's regulatory policy concerning our operation field.
+  - regulatory changes: country may change its regulatory policy concerning our operation field.

 ## 5.2.
 Technical risks

-  - wrong UI: the developed User Interface does not satify the committer.
+  - wrong UI: the developed User Interface does not satisfy the committee.
   - bad external data source: external data sources may be badly exposed and organized.
-  - overload: the system cannot satify a large amount or requests.
+  - overload: the system cannot satisfy a large amount or requests.

 ## 5.3.
 Business risks

-  - too few clients: the sales team did not find enought customers for the product.
+  - too few clients: the sales team did not find enough customers for the product.
   - competitors: another company can develop a similar product, reducing our market opportunities.

 ## 5.4.
 Risks probability and severity